kzipserphl/Karl_Challenge/README.md

 - a browser window will be opened.
 - The text "Hello, World" will be rendered in the the browser window.

+*Note: HTTPS (Hypertext Transfer Protocol Secure) is not included currently*

 validate.go
 -----